Mobile technology: Mobile communication convergence

 Nikola Tesla laid the theoretical foundation for wireless communication in 1890.
 Guglielmo Marconi, known as the father of radio, first transmitted wireless signals two miles away in 1894.
 Mobile technology gave human society great change.
 The use of mobile technology in government departments can also be traced back to World War I. In recent years, the integration of mobile communication technology and information technology has made mobile technology the focus of industry attention.
 With the integration of mobile communication and mobile computing technology, mobile technology has gradually matured, and the mobile interaction brought by the application and development of mobile technology has provided online connection and communication for Ubiquitous Computing and Any time, anywhere Liaison and information exchange provide possibilities, provide new opportunities and challenges for mobile work, and promote further changes in social and organizational forms.

 The integration of information technology and communication technology is bringing great changes to our social life.
 Mobile technology and the Internet have become the main driving forces for the development of information and communication technologies.
 Through the use of high-coverage mobile communication networks, high-speed wireless networks, and various types of mobile information terminals, the use of mobile technologies has opened up a vast space for mobile interaction.
 And has become a popular and popular way of living and working.
-Due to the attractiveness of mobile interaction and the rapid development of new technologies, mobile information terminals and wireless networks will be no less than the scale and impact of computers and networks in the future.
+Due to the attractiveness of mobile interaction and the rapid development of new technologies, mobile information terminals, and wireless networks will be no less than the scale and impact of computers and networks in the future.
 The development of mobile government and mobile commerce has provided new opportunities for further improving the level of city management, improving the level and efficiency of public services, and building a more responsive, efficient, transparent, and responsible government.
 It also helps to bridge the digital divide and provide citizens with universal Service, agile service.
-The integration and development of information and communication technology has spurred the formation of an information society and a knowledge society, and has also led to a user-oriented innovation oriented to a knowledge society, a user-centered society, a stage of social practice, and a feature of mass innovation, joint innovation, and open innovation.
+The integration and development of information and communication technology have spurred the formation of an information society and a knowledge society and have also led to a user-oriented innovation oriented to a knowledge society, user-centered society, a stage of social practice, and a feature of mass innovation, joint innovation, and open innovation.
 Shape, innovation 2.0 mode is gradually emerging to the attention of the scientific community and society.